belensosatosello/php_media_api/README.md

 I used [Instagram-php](https://github.com/haridarshan/instagram-php) to get Instagram token and data.
 This library is a wrapper that simplifies the access to Instagram API.
 I struggled a bit trying to get the token within the application but this library helped me to do it.

 I also struggled when developing and running the Unit Tests, but following other sample applications (as well as development blogs and forums on Silex and PHPUnit) I was able to figure out what to test and how.

+After the **code review** some changes were introduced.

+* Composer.lock was removed from .gitignore to include it in the repository.
+* A class was implemented to provide routes instead of using a "require".
+This was done following [this](https://www.matthewdawkins.co.uk/2015/05/controller-routes-in-silex/) tutorial.
+* [This](https://bitbucket.org/belensosatosello/belensosatosello-test/src/559c8ec06c0a58de91ed7f6cb008228de3710970/app/app.php?at=master&fileviewer=file-view-default#app.php-13:16) piece of code was improved using [this](http://symfony.com/doc/current/introduction/http_fundamentals.html#requests-and-responses-in-symfony).
+* Dependency injection was added follwing [Silex Documentation](https://silex.sensiolabs.org/doc/2.0/providers/service_controller.html).

+After completing these steps I downloaded PHP Storm which improved the detection of coding errors.
+This IDE also helped to use php-cs-fixer (with a plugin) to make the code follow PSR-2 standards.

+Another important change was the use of namespaces and the implementation of the [Repository Pattern](http://designpatternsphp.readthedocs.io/en/latest/More/Repository/README.html).

+Unit Tests were updated in order to mock external services, this helped to identify structure errors in the project.

+Regarding error handling it was really hard for me to found a standard to follow as best practice.
+I worked with this tutorial which looked like a good approach.